 plateaus, dips, and rises.

-US Vaccinations: As of 03/08/22 555.4 million doses, 308,726 per day last week ( 75.8%) of population now vaccinated with at least one shot) and in California 44,883 per day (which means at least 81.9% of the population of California has received at least one shot) which many believe is necessary to develop herd immunity (other than Flip Flop Fauci who may believe that 90% is required).
-In California 71,870,974 total doses have been given (83.3% of doses received to exceed the U.S. average of 80.3%), California has moved from 11th to 10th of the 50 states in terms of the percentage of doses administered as a percentage of doses delivered to the states and at 70.6%% of its population fully vaccinated compared to the U.S. average of 64.5% and has moved from 11th to 12th in terms of the percentage of the population fully vaccinated compared to other states (nothing like a recall election to get Newsom’s attention and performance).
+US Vaccinations: As of 03/25/22 559.3 million doses, 267,983 per day last week (76.1%) of population now vaccinated with at least one shot) and in California 34,265 per day (which means at least 82.3% of the population of California has received at least one shot) which many believe is necessary to develop herd immunity (other than Flip Flop Fauci who may believe that 90% is required).
+In California 72,454,298 total doses have been given (83.0% of doses received to exceed the U.S. average of 80.0%), California has moved from 10th to 12th tied with Nevada of the 50 states in terms of the percentage of doses administered as a percentage of doses delivered to the states and at 71.0% of its population fully vaccinated compared to the U.S. average of 64.8% and has not moved from 12th in terms of the percentage of the population fully vaccinated compared to other states (nothing like a recall election to get Newsom’s attention and performance).

-As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a recording of “Have You Ever Been Mellow” by Olivia Newton-John; the fact that most of your sovenances are pleasant ones; and an inspiring quote by Melinda Gates for International Women’s Day, secure in the knowledge that if you want to send a gift for any memorable events like St. Patrick’s Day, Mothers’ Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a video recording of “Lean on Me” by Club Nouveau; the fact that your neighborhood unlike those of Feces City has not been overrun by spivs; and a quote by Marcel H. Van Herben on Russia’s ethnic cleansing past, secure in the knowledge that if you want to send a gift for any memorable events like St. Patrick’s Day, Mothers’ Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 Please contact me for details on pricing.

 On this day in: